Weltraumschaf/freemarkerdown/src/site/markdown/architecture.md

 The "template" is  called `TemplateModel` in the API.
 Why  this strange name you may wonder.
 The reason is  that I don't wanted  to interfere with  the template class name  from FreeMarker.
-That  was the best name  I were possible  to figure
+That was the  best name I  was possible  to figure
 out: It "models what a template is".

 There are two  sub types of the  `TemplateModel` in the API:  The `Fragment` and the  `Layout`.
-The  distinction  is  that   you  can  assign  as   many  other `TemplateModels`  to  it  in contrast  to  a  `Fragment`.  so  if you  assign  a `Fragment`  to a  `Laout` its  rendered content  is available  in the  `Layout`s scope as variable:
+The  distinction  is  that   you  can  assign  as   many  other `TemplateModels` to a `Layout`  in contrast to a `Fragment`.
+So  if you assign a `Fragment`  to a  `Laout` its  rendered content  is available  in the  `Layout`s scope as variable: